 How do I modify the child support order?

 Child support can be changed only if a new court order is signed by the court.
-If both parties agree to change the support a letter signed by both parties, and notorized, with the terms of the agreement can be sent to the FOC for preparation and entry of an order.
+If both parties agree to change the support a letter signed by both parties, and notarized, with the terms of the agreement, can be sent to the FOC for preparation and entry of an order.

 .
 A party may also file a Motion to Modify Support

 with the court or with the FOC to request a modification of support.

 Why am I not getting child support when it should be coming out of my ex-spouse's pay?

 If you are not getting payments in accordance with a Notice of Income Withholding you should